Bonelab/bonelab-website/about/index.md

 levels, from undergraduate, to graduate (MSc, PhD) and post-doctoral fellows.

 We receive many queries about joining the lab and we try to respond to them all.
-To increase the odds of having a favourable reply, it is encouraged to follow the guidance below.
+To increase the odds of having a favourable reply, please follow the guidance below.

 Success at being accepted for a research position is partly about good timing and partly about your qualifications.
 Although a strong CV obviously helps, there are several factors that influence the decision.